genelet/godbi/README.md

 LEFT JOIN user_table t USING (c.tableid=t.tableid)
 ```

 By combining _selectPars_ and _extra_, we can construct sophisticate search queries.
-The use cases will be discussed in _Advanced Usage_ below.
+More use cases will be discussed in _Advanced Usage_ below.

 <br /><br />
-### 2.3) Read One Row, *EditHash*
+### 2.4) Read One Row, *EditHash*

 ```
 func (*Crud) EditHash(lists *[]map[string]interface{}, editPars interface{}, ids []interface{}, extra ...url.Values) error
 ```
-This will select rows which have the specific primary key (*PK*) values *ids* and are constrainted by *extra*.
-The query result is put in _lists_ with columns defined in *editPars*. *ids* should be:
+This will select rows having the specific primary key (*PK*) values *ids* and being constrainted by *extra*.
+The query result is output to _lists_ with columns defined in *editPars*.
+For *ids*:
-- if PK is a single column, *ids* should be a slice of targed PK values
+- if PK is a single column, *ids* should be a slice of targeted PK values
   - to select a single PK equaling to 1234, just use *ids = []int{1234}*
 - if PK has multiple columns, i.e. *CurrentKeys* exists, *ids* should be a slice of value arrays.

 <br /><br />
-### 2.4) Update a Row, *UpdateHash*
+### 2.5) Update a Row, *UpdateHash*

 ```
 func (*Crud) UpdateHash(fieldValues url.Values, ids []interface{}, extra ...url.Values) error
 ```
-The rows having *ids* as PK values and *extra* as constraint will be updated by *fieldValues*, which uses column names as its keys.
+The rows having *ids* as PK and *extra* as constraint will be updated.
+The columns and the new values are defined in *fieldValues*.

 <br /><br />
-### 2.4) Create or Update a Row, *InsupdHash*
+### 2.6) Create or Update a Row, *InsupdHash*

 ```
 func (*Crud) InsupdTable(fieldValues url.Values, uniques []string) error
 ```
 This function is not a part of CRUD, but is implemented as *PATCH* method in *http*.
-When we try create a row,
-it may already exist.
+When we try create a row, it may already exist.
 If so, we will update it instead.
 The uniqueness is determined by *uniques* column names.
-The field *Updated* will tell if the verb is *Update* or not.
+The field *Updated* will tell if the verb is updated or not.

 <br /><br />